Opportunity Card (Chancenkarte): Fees Breakdown for Nigerians ₦661,827

 - How much does the Opportunity Card (Chancenkarte) cost for Nigerians moving to Germany?

-- Total government fees for the Opportunity Card (Chancenkarte) are ₦667,978 (about $490).
-This includes the visa application fee, health surcharge, language test, and credential evaluation where applicable.
+- Total government fees for the Opportunity Card (Chancenkarte) are ₦661,827 (about $480).
+This covers the visa application fee, language test of ₦216,941, credential evaluation of ₦326,983, and any other applicable government charges.

 - How long does Opportunity Card (Chancenkarte) processing take from Nigeria?